adamtmorgan/dotfiles/README.md

 # My dotfiles

 This is the home of my various dev workspace configurations that collectively make up my development environment.
-Setup guide is included mainly to make it easier to migrate my setup to new systems, but anyone interested is welcome to reference, customize, or take these configurations for themselves.
+Setup guide is included mainly to make it easier to migrate my setup to new systems, but anyone interested is welcome to reference or fork these configurations for themselves.

 My workspace/dev environment consists of the following main pieces: